ethan-yxchen/fsfsf/README.md

-# FSfSF - Fast Search for Similar Files
+# FSFSF - Fast Search for Similar Files in large collection of files

-FSfSF.
-High speed search for similar files and similar parts of files in a large-scale collection of files.
+FSFSF search for similar files and similar parts of files in a large-scale collection of files.

 Mining for [resemblance and containment of documents(Broder 1997)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.24.779&rep=rep1&type=pdf) has long been important since the days of AltaVista, even before Google was born; search engine giants are doing really well nowaday, but there is not a simple, succinct open source project to address this problem and provide a general purpose module.